Tailscale funnel

 ```

-3. Add the following two lines to the bottom of the file.
+3. Update lxc container configuration file: add the following two lines to the bottom of the file.
 This passes the `tun` device from the host to the container (if you are on an older Proxmox 6 setup, use `cgroup` instead of `cgroup2`):

 ```text